LEMS/pylems/README.md

 PyLEMS
 ======

-_A LEMS (http://lems.github.io/LEMS)/NeuroML2 (http://neuroml.org/neuroml2.php) simulator written in Python_
+**A LEMS (http://lems.github.io/LEMS) simulator written in Python which can be used to run NeuroML2 (http://neuroml.org/neuroml2.php) models**

 _Usage_